litentry/litentry-graph/chain-listener/README.md

 `src/parse-events.ts`

-Loops the events, if a resolver is found it runs it.
+Loops the events, if a handler is found it runs it.
 See [Polkadot JS docs](https://polkadot.js.org/docs/api/cookbook/blocks).

 `src/types.ts`